 We believe the Student Success Program is one of the key factors in the success of our nursing graduates.

 The Student Success Program was initially implemented in 2004 to increase retention and graduation rates of nursing students from disadvantaged backgrounds (including racial and ethnic minorities underrepresented among registered nurses) by providing activities to support their success.
-As a more far-reaching need was identified, the program expanded to include all undergraduate nursing students in the off-campus and campus-based pre-licensure programs.
+As a more far-reaching need was identified, the program expanded to include all undergraduate nursing students in the off-campus and on-campus pre-licensure programs.

 Students may be referred to the Student Success Center by faculty or they may seek assistance directly with the coordinator and faculty.
 The most common areas of student need include: study skills, time management, test-taking strategies, math, HESI comprehensive exam and course preparation sessions.
 Referrals may be made to the Counseling and Psychological Services (http://www.uta.edu/caps/) and financial aid (http://wweb.uta.edu/aao/fao/)

 A course, Learning Professional Nursing and Life Skills (NURS 2232), is offered to assist students who experience challenges with testing, time management, study habits, and/or professional behavior.
 This course is required for students who fail a nursing course and/or score below a preset standard on the course HESI tests.
-Refer to course syllabi for more information related to the course.
+Refer to the course syllabi for more information related to the course.